 Duties of Marine Corps Ammunition Technicians

-These Marines are responsible for safely handling and disposing of the types of ammunition listed above, as well as other explosive devices.
+These Marines are responsible for safely handling and disposing of the types of ammunitions listed above, as well as other explosive devices.
 This isn't a combat job, where you'll be handling improvised explosive devices (IEDs), but rather will be keeping track of and organizing ammunition where and when it's needed by various platoons and missions.

 In addition, they conduct supply stock control of ammunition and use Marine Corps-approved accounting methods to make sure no weapons or explosives are missing.
 They also inspect weapons and weapons systems to determine if they have become unstable or are too old, and need to be repaired or destroyed.